CICS110/CICS110.github.io/main/lectures/02-arith-exprs/Jared/index.md

 ### Operands' and Result's Types

-Since `int`s and `floats` are both numbers, you python lets you have operations with both in them:
+Since `int`s and `floats` are both numbers, python lets you have operations with both in them:
 ```
 >>> 2 * 3.1415
 6.283